neutralinojs/neutralinojs.github.io/docs/getting-started/introduction.md

 - [Neutralinojs vs Electron vs NW.JS vs Tauri vs NodeGui vs Flutter vs .Net MAUI](https://github.com/Elanis/web-to-desktop-framework-comparison)
 - [Neutralinojs vs Electron vs NW.js (2018)](https://github.com/neutralinojs/evaluation)

+When you start learning Neutralinojs, you will realize that Neutralinojs answers endless use cases.
+For example, you can use Neutralinojs for the following scenarios.

+- Cross-platform desktop app development.
+- Building web apps with native operations.
+- Using as a cloud message broker.
+- Connecting multiple processes by using as an IPC broker.
+- and more...

 ## Highlighted features

-- Fully portable development kit.
+- Portable development kit.
-- No compilation required for developers.
+- No compilation required for application developers.
 - No additional dependencies required for users.
 - Native functions support: Read files, run system commands, etc.
 - Less resource intensive compared to chromium-node-based frameworks.
 - Cross-platform: Neutralinojs apps work on Linux, Windows, macOS, and Web.
+- Simple and flexible development environment.

 ## Supported platforms and CPU architectures